AnabelaLealCosta19/cosmic-match/README.md

 - **Pause/resume**
     - When clicking on the pause icon, the timer is paused and the event listener is removed from the cards to prevent the user from playing.
     - Additionally, the pause icon is hidden and the resume icon is displayed instead, to provide the user with the option to continue the game.
     - When the resume icon is clicked, the timer continues where left off and the cards can be clicked again.
-At the same time, this icon is exchanged with the original pause icon to bring it to full circle.
+At the same time, this icon is exchanged with the original pause icon to bring this functionality to full circle.

+- **Restart**
+    - The restart functionality allows the user to restart the current game.
+    - Functionality executed once clicked:
+        - Flips counter is reset
+        - Time is set back to original time-limit (depending on difficulty) and if applied, the red styling for the last seconds is removed.
+        - If the game was paused previously and the user had the option to resume the game, this is replaced by the pause icon and it's functionality.
+        - All cards are flipped back and shuffled.
+Please note that a time out function has been used to ensure that the cards are only shuffled when all cards are fully flipped back.
+Furthermore, the cards cannot be clicked until those steps are completed to prevent any issues.

 ### Future considerations